Phlebotomy (blood drawing) in a rabbit

 Rabbits can be restrained in a towel or in a restraining bag

-Amounts up to 5 ml of blood can be safely drawn from the auricular marginal vein, using a 23- to 25-gauge needle or a 23-gauge butterfly attached to a syringe or tube.
-It is also possible to place a catheter-over-needle.
+It is safe to draw up to 5 milliliters (mL) of blood from the auricular marginal vein using a 23- to 25-gauge needle or a 23-gauge butterfly attached to a syringe or tube.
+It is also possible to place a catheter over a needle.

 MediRabbit